How Coronavirus is Affecting Funerals

 • Drivers will wear a mask.

-• Passengers are not required to, but recommended to wear a face covering.
+• Passengers are required to wear a face covering.

 When discussing services with ministers/celebrants, in almost all cases this will now be done by phone and email.

 We have been advised that from 24th June, Catholic Churches may re-open for small funerals, however it may take some time for them to complete all the necessary preparations.
-Mass is not likely to be permitted, along with no singing, use of communal service books is also not permitted.
+Mass is permitted, however the sharing of wine is not, along with no singing, use of communal service books is also not permitted.

 Church of England Churches